kmsmgsh/python/README.md

 # Todo list for the project
 ###
 2016/7/30
-Finish the "powerlaw" for generator, and found the suitable parameter for powerlaw decay function.

 - [ ] **code work**

    - [x] Finish "powerlaw" decay function for generator